 Wastewater treatment and discharges in Taranaki have been upgraded and improved over the past 15 years.
-The New Plymouth wastewater treatment plant was upgraded in 1995 with the construction of a new de-watering facility.
+The New Plymouth wastewater treatment plant was upgraded in 1995 with the construction of a new de-watering facility and again in 2013 to modify the existing aeration basins.
 Wastewaters from other north Taranaki urban settlements are also treated via the plant.